NorfairKing/sydtest/README.md

       i `shouldBe` (1 :: Int)
 ```

+This will make the tests considered "passing" if they pass at least once.
 This way you can unblock your team while you go and investigate flakiness.
 You can use the `--fail-on-flaky` flag to help falsify flakiness.